Etoposide (By injection)

-Treats cancer of the testicles and small cell lung cancer in combination with other medicines.
-Also called VP-16.
+Treats cancer of the testicles and small cell lung cancer.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.